Vivek-Mali/Obstacle-Detecting-Glass/README.md

 suggestions, continuous encouragement and motivation at every step of this project.

-I acknowledge all members of ELCIA to give such wonderful opportunity and platform to enhance our knowledge and work on real time projects.
+And also Like to acknowledge all members of ELCIA to give such wonderful opportunity and platform to enhance our knowledge and work on real time projects.
 I would like to thank Mr. Kunal Ghosh and Mrs. Anagh Ghosh for giving us such wonderful opportunity and being thorough out the journey guiding us.

 [Presentation](https://github.com/user-attachments/files/16254321/Presentation.pptx)